View of Split on a 3-Day Split, Itinerary, Croatia

 Flag and Cross on top of Marjan Hill, Split, Croatia

 Marjan Hill is most frequently accessed via the stairstep path up in the Varos neighborhood.
-Although slightly strenuous, hikers are rewarded at the top with breath-taking views of Split, the harbor and the surrounding mountains.
+Although slightly strenuous, explorers are rewarded at the top with breath-taking views of Split, the harbor and the surrounding mountains.

 Swim at a Split, Croatia Beach